Kings trade DeMarcus Cousins to Pelicans

 Story highlights

-- The trade sends Cousins and Omri Casspi to New Orleans, while the Kings receive Buddy Hield, Tyreke Evans and Langston Galloway
+- The trade sends Cousins and Omri Casspi to New Orleans, while the Kings receive Buddy Hield, Tyreke Evans, Langston Galloway and two draft picks

 - Cousins is fourth in the NBA in scoring, at 27.8 points per game this season